boris-dotv/blog.v/code/chapters/04-deepresearch.md

 ## Problem Formulation

-The optimization of reinforcement learning from human feedback (RLHF) builds on top of the standard RL setup.
+The optimization of Blog.v (RLHF) builds on top of the standard RL setup.
 In RL, an agent takes actions, $a$, sampled from a policy, $\pi$, with respect to the state of the environment, $s$, to maximize reward, $r$ [@sutton2018reinforcement].
 Traditionally, the environment evolves with respect to a transition or dynamics function $p(s_{t+1}|s_t, a_t)$.
 Hence, across a finite episode, the goal of an RL agent is to solve the following optimization: